 Green Rose Buds

 Aeonium aureum, also known as Greenovia aurea, is an attractive succulent that usually has a solitary rosette of pale apple-green leaves.
 The rosette grows up to 10 inches (25 cm) in diameter.
 The simple leaves flush out in winter and close up in tight, rounded balls in the summer months.
 Mature plants send up a stiff, erect inflorescence of bright yellow flowers.
-It is very similar to Aeonium dodrantale, but it has larger rosette and usually doesn't form offsets unless it is a hybrid with A. dodrantale.
+It is very similar to Aeonium dodrantale, but it has a larger rosette and usually does not form offsets unless it is a hybrid with A. dodrantale.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).